-The New York State Historical Association was founded in 1899 by New Yorkers who were interested in promoting greater knowledge of the early history of the state.
+NYSHA was founded in 1899 by New Yorkers who were interested in promoting greater knowledge of the early history of the state.
 They hoped to encourage original research, to educate general audiences by means of lectures and publications, to mark places of historic interest with tablets or signs, and to start a library and museum to hold manuscripts, paintings, and objects associated with the history of the state.
 Since its founding, the Research Library’s collections have grown to include more than 95,000 volumes specializing in 19th century American and New York State history and culture, American art history, and Native American art.

+Manuscript Collection Finding Aids: Since its founding, the New York State Historical Association has developed a noteworthy manuscript collection housed in the Special Collections Department of its Research Library.
+The letters, journals, family papers, business papers, and military records at the Library are good source materials for the social history of New York State.
 To provide detailed access to the materials in these collections, finding aids have been created listing the contents of the boxes in each collection to the folder level.
 Nearly fifty of the finding aids to the most significant of these collections have been put into electronic format and are available here.
-Researchers finding materials of interest in these finding aids may visi t the NYSHA Library in Cooperstown, New York to see the materials or contact the library by telephone (607-547-1470) or by e-mail (firstname.lastname@example.org).
+Researchers finding materials of interest in these finding aids may visit the NYSHA Library in Cooperstown, New York to see the materials or contact the library by telephone (607-547-1470) or by e-mail (firstname.lastname@example.org).